chorton2227/piper-christmas-2025/lessons/module-2-css/lesson-2.11-mini-project/README.md

 The HTML structure from Module 1 combined with the CSS styling from Module 2 creates a professional website.
 You've seen firsthand how CSS transforms plain HTML into something visually appealing and user-friendly.

-Check out the ProGamer Hub example in the `examples/` folder to see what professional CSS styling looks like!
+Check out the example website in the `examples/` folder to see what professional CSS styling looks like!

 Keep practicing, keep experimenting, and most importantly, **keep building!** 🚀✨